 NetCrunch can parse text logs and comes with pre-defined parsers for Log4j and Apache log format.
 NetCrunch allows easily define custom parsers.
-NetCrunch can process logs remotely with SSH connection.
+NetCrunch can process logs remotely with an SSH connection.

 NetCrunch can receive external performance and status data using REST API.

 It allows processing data from files and HTTP with text parsing expressions and data parsers.